 As a child she was brought up on anti-Thatcher demonstrations, and was a Liberal Democrat for a brief period in her youth.
 It was only later that she became interested in right-wing politics and the Conservative Party.

 Her mother, a nurse and a teacher, took a young Ms Truss to marches for the Campaign for Nuclear Disarmament in the 1980s and to “peace camp”.

-Aged four, she moved to Paisley in Scotland, where she has recalled yelling a slogan that perhaps no other Tory Cabinet minister has ever yelled before.
+After the family's move to Scotland, she was taken on demonstrations where she recalled yelling a slogan that perhaps no other Tory Cabinet minister has ever yelled before.